The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Abstract

 \section{Abstract}

 \fontsize{9}{9}\selectfont As AI models grow in power and generality, understanding how agents learn and make decisions in complex environments is critical to promoting ethical behavior.
-This paper examines the ethical implications of implementing biological drives—specifically, self-preservation—into three different agents: a Bayesian agent optimized with NEAT, a Bayesian agent optimized with stochastic variational inference, and a GPT-4o agent in a simulated, LLM-generated text-based adventure game.
+This study introduces the Odyssey, a lightweight, adaptive text-based adventure game, providing a scalable framework for exploring AI ethics and safety.
+The Odyssey examines the ethical implications of implementing biological drives—specifically, self-preservation—into three different agents: a Bayesian agent optimized with NEAT, a Bayesian agent optimized with stochastic variational inference, and a GPT-4o agent.
 The agents select actions at each scenario to survive, adapting to increasingly challenging scenarios.
 Post-simulation analysis evaluates the ethical scores of the agent’s decisions, uncovering the trade-offs it navigates to survive.
-Specifically, analysis finds that when danger increases, agents ignore ethical considerations and opt for unethical behavior.
-The agents' collective behavior—trading ethics for survival—suggests that prioritizing survival increases the risk of unethical behavior.
-In the context of AGI, designing agents to prioritize survival may amplify the likelihood of unethical decision-making and unintended emergent behaviors—raising fundamental questions about goal design in AI safety research.
+Specifically, analysis finds that when danger increases, agents ethical behavior becomes unpredictable.
+Surprisingly, the GPT-4o agent outperformed the Bayesian models in both survival and ethical consistency, challenging assumptions about traditional probabilistic methods and raising a new challenge to understand the mechanisms of LLMs' probabilistic reasoning.

 \textbf{Keywords: Neuroevolution; Bayesian learning; intelligent agents; computational philosophy}